jhaytaslim/maartly/backend/docs/QUICK_START.md

-# 🚀 Cognistock Backend - Quick Start Guide
+# 🚀 Maartly Backend - Quick Start Guide

-Get your Cognistock backend up and running in 5 minutes!
+Get your Maartly backend up and running in 5 minutes!

 ## Prerequisites